tompave/fun_with_flags/README.md

 >
 > -- Phil Karlton

 The reason to add an ETS cache is that, most of the time, feature flags can be considered static values.
-Doing a round-trip to the DB (Redis or PostgreSQL) is expensive in terms of time and in terms of resources, expecially if multiple flags must be checked during a single web request.
+Doing a round-trip to the DB (Redis, PostgreSQL or MySQL) is expensive in terms of time and in terms of resources, expecially if multiple flags must be checked during a single web request.
 In the worst cases, the load on the DB can become a cause of concern, a performance bottleneck or the source of a system failure.

 Often the solution is to memoize the flag values _in the context of the web request_, but the approach can be extended to the scope of the entire server.